-LinkedIn is unlike all the other social media sites as it focuses on professional interactions rather than leisurely ones.
-This focus on business has led it to be less well known, and has lead many people to ask “How does LinkedIn work?”
+LinkedIn is one of many social media sites that have flourished in recent years.
+Unlike other sites, though, LinkedIn focuses more on professional interactions rather than leisurely ones.
+This focus on business has led it to be less well known, and leads many people to ask how does LinkedIn work?

-Learning how LinkedIn works is important to use it in landing a job.
-Read on to know how to set yourself up properly on LinkedIn and draw the attention of recruiters effectively.
+Learning how LinkedIn works is important to use it in landing the job of your dreams.
+Read on to know how to set yourself up properly on LinkedIn and draw the attention of recruiters more effectively.

 One of the major differences that LinkedIn has from other social media sites is that users can choose from four different account types to sign up for: